 We are developing CBP-174, a peripherally acting, small molecule H3R antagonist, for oral administration to treat chronic itch associated with skin inflammation.
 We have exclusively licensed global rights to CBP-174 from Arena Pharmaceuticals, Inc., or Arena, to complement our CBP-201 program in AD.
 We believe that the ability to quickly alleviate itch in the setting of AD has the potential to complement the anti-pruritic effect of disease-modifying IL-4Ra antagonists such as our CBP-201 product candidate or dupilumab.
 In clinical trials, these IL-4Ra targeted products required weeks of treatment for many AD patients to obtain significant relief of itching, or pruritus.
 Our preclinical mouse model study has indicated that CBP-174 led to reductions in scratching within the first 30 minutes of dosing, which could potentially translate to rapid reduction in pruritus in the clinic.
-We intend to initiate a Phase 1 dose escalation study with CBP-174 in healthy adults in the first half of 2021 and anticipate reporting top-line results in the second half of 2021.
+We expect to complete our Phase 1 dose escalation study with CBP-174 in healthy adults in the first half of 2022 and anticipate reporting top-line results in the first half of 2022.